mdtalalwasim/Linux-Essential-commands/README.md

 # Linux-Essential-commands
 Linux Essential Command are listed here.
 Linux commands are added here which i used day to day of my life.
+We can switch multiple version of java with this command

 #### Switch between Multiple Java Version Installed on Machine
 ```